 Real hair wigs last for three to four years, but are harder to maintain than synthetic wigs because they may need to be set and styled by a hairdresser and professionally cleaned.

 A human hair wig is only available on the NHS if you're allergic to acrylic, or if you have a skin condition made worse by acrylic.
 You may wish to buy your wig privately.

-Alopecia UK has useful information about synthetic wigs and human hair wigs, including advice about choosing the right wig and how to care for it.
+Alopecia UK also has useful information about synthetic wigs and human hair wigs, including advice about choosing the right wig and how to care for it.

 Aromatherapy, acupuncture and massage are often used for alopecia, but there isn't enough evidence to support their use as effective treatments.